The best and worst ads that celebrated the Apollo 11 Moon landing

 Volkswagen, which had been having a good time in the 1960s promoting the VW Beetle as a car that wasn’t particularly sleek but was really practical, took a full-page ad in perhaps the most prime position in the paper: The back page of the Times’s first section.

-In 1959, VW ran a shockingly minimalist ad for the Beetle that read “Think small.”
+In 1959, VW had run a minimalist ad for the Beetle that read “Think small”—also a full page, with a picture of the VW Bug quite small, surrounded by white space emphasizing how compact it was, and text touting how cheap it was to own, maintain, and even buy insurance for.
+The distinctive look and style of the ad were arresting and came to symbolize VW.

-Now, a decade later, VW and its ad agency Doyle Dane Bernbach put a capstone on the creative revolution it engineered.
+Now, a decade later, VW and its ad agency Doyle Dane Bernbach put a capstone on the creative revolution that ad engineered.

-The ad was a single crisp image, of a model of the lunar module, in all its gawky, four-legged finery.
+The ad in that day’s Times was a single crisp image, of a model of the lunar module, in all its gawky, four-legged finery.

 The tagline: “It’s ugly, but it gets you there.”